 1972: Arthur Bremer Shoots Governor George Wallace

-Public DomainArthur Bremer attending a campaign rally for George Wallace.
+Public DomainArthur Bremer at the campaign rally for George Wallace just before he shot him.

-Would-be assassin Arthur Bremer shoots Alabama Governor George Wallace in Maryland.
-Though Wallace had courted controversy with his demands for “segregation forever” while governor of Alabama, Bremer’s motives were not especially political — he’d also considered shooting President Richard Nixon.
+Would-be assassin Arthur Bremer shoots Alabama Governor George Wallace in Maryland during a campaign rally for his presidential run.
+Though Wallace had courted controversy with his demands for “segregation forever” while governor of Alabama, Bremer’s motives were not especially political — he also considered shooting President Richard Nixon, but decided that it would be too hard.
 Wallace survived the shooting but was left partially paralyzed.